What is an applicant tracking system?

 Why do employers use applicant tracking systems?

 Top employers hire for several jobs at a time and receive thousands of resumes for any given opening.
-Because applying for a job online is way too easier than ever, most of these applicants are unqualified and figured “it was worth a try.
+Thus, an Applicant Tracking System saves employers time and paper while also keeping them organized.

 How does applicant tracking systems work?